Events

-The Invisible World of the Water Surface – A Glimpse into the Subnanometer Realm
+The Invisible World of the Water Surface – A Public Evening Lecture

 The surface of water is far more than a smooth boundary layer between liquid and air – it is a highly dynamic microcosm where molecules are constantly rearranging, forces are acting, and energy is being transformed.
 These processes on the sub-nanometer scale determine how water evaporates or condenses, how it interacts with solids, and how electrical energy can be stored or converted at interfaces.
 But how can this “invisible” world be investigated at all?
-Prof. Roland Netz demonstrates how modern atomistic simulations and theoretical models today make it possible to “see” the water surface with unprecedented resolution.
+Prof. Roland Netz, Freie Universität Berlin, demonstrated how modern atomistic simulations and theoretical models today make it possible to “see” the water surface with unprecedented resolution.
 This allows the dielectric, spectroscopic, and hydrodynamic properties of water to be determined firsthand – and experimental observations to be better understood.
 The insights open up new perspectives for energy and materials research: from more efficient electrochemical storage processes to a deeper understanding of the molecular mechanisms that make our everyday water so extraordinary.
-We are offering this lecture together with the Centre for Molecular Water Science (CMWS) as part of the CMWS Water DAYS 2026 and the CMWS Research Course 2026.
+This public evening lecture was offered by BlueMat together with the Centre for Molecular Water Science (CMWS) as part of the CMWS Water DAYS 2026 and the CMWS Research Course 2026, and is part of the lecture series WISSENSWERTE.

 Inauguration of the Cluster of Excellence "BlueMat: Water-Driven Materials"

-On 9 February 2026, we will celebrate the official opening of the BlueMat Cluster of Excellence.
-The programme will include a welcome address by the President of TUHH, along with contributions from guests from politics and the scientific community.
+On 9 February 2026, we celebrated the official opening of the BlueMat Cluster of Excellence.
+The programme included a welcome address by the President of TUHH, along with contributions from guests from politics and the scientific community.

-Afterwards, we warmly invite all BlueMat members, partners and friends, to join us for a celebration to mark the launch of our Cluster of Excellence.
+Afterwards, we warmly invited all BlueMat members, partners and friends, to join us for a celebration to mark the launch of our Cluster of Excellence.

 Time